 3. What problem would you encounter if you wanted to list the records in order of the street address, city, state, or zip, or area code?
 Show the table structure of an altered table that corrects this problem?
 Show all columns in this revised table.

+Answer: the Manager Address field contains a value that is the full address of a manager, thus by searching by street address, city, state, or zip, the value would be incomplete and the record would not be found.
+To correct this one would have to create three more attributes or columns and divide the full address into street address, city, state and zip of project manager.